-Entry requirements:

-It is preferred that students have taken Physical or Outdoor Education at Level 2.
+Entry requirements: It is preferred that students have taken Physical or Outdoor Education at Level 2.
 Students who do not meet these criteria will require Subject Leader approval.

-Credits: Up to 16 Level 3 (UE APPROVED Course)

-Topics: The course has both theory and practical elements.
-Topics may include:

-Devising strategies for future well-being

-Body structure and function
+Credits: Up to 16 Level 3 (UE APPROVED Course) Topics: The course has both theory and practical elements.
+Topics may include: Devising strategies for future well-being Body structure and function Planning an event to promote physically active lifestyles.

-• Planning, implementation and evaluation of a performance improving programme

-• Evaluating a training programme

-Planning an event to promote physically active lifestyles.

 Course fee: Students may choose to do some activities that require a fee as part of this course.
 Activities will be optional and Caregivers will be informed if this is the case.